 Question: How can I download data?

-It’s possible to download data from each widget by clicking on the name of the widget Inspect Data.
+If you are an Editor or Admin User, it’s possible to download data from each widget by clicking on the name of the widget Inspect Data.
 You can then download the csv file.
 Additionally, data can be received via API, please check chapter 4 API